nus-cs2103-AY2425S1/ip/docs/README.md

 2. Download the latest `.jar` file from here.

-3. Copy the file to the folder you want to use as the home folder for your AddressBook.
+3. Copy the file to the folder you want to use as the home folder for Gallium.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar gallium.jar` command to run the application.
    A GUI similar to the below should appear in a few seconds.

 ![Gallium UI](./Ui.png)